Marlow F.C.: History

 The club was formed at a meeting at the Compleat Angler Hotel on 22 November 1870.
-In 1871–72 they competed in the first-ever FA Cup, losing 2–0 to Maidenhead in the first round; one of their players was Cuthbert Ottoway, who went on to captain England in their match against Scotland the following year, the first-ever recognised football international.
+In 1871–72 they competed in the first edition of the FA Cup, losing 2–0 to Maidenhead in the first round; one of their players was Cuthbert Ottoway, who went on to captain England in their match against Scotland the following year, the first-ever recognised football international.
+Another early player, and club captain in the 1870s, Sydney Wright, refereed the 1877 FA Cup final.
 In 1881–82 the club reached the FA Cup semi-finals, losing 5–0 to Old Etonians.
 During the 1890s the club was also known as Great Marlow.
 They joined the Western Section of the Spartan League in 1908.
 However, the club resigned midway through the 1910–11 season.

 Marlow joined the Great Western Suburban League for the 1911–12 season.
 They finished bottom of the league in 1912–13 following a points deduction, and again in 1922–23.
 In 1924 they left the league, dropping into the Reading & District League.
 After moving to the Alfred Davis Memorial Ground in 1928, the club joined Division Two West of the Spartan League.
 They won the division in 1929–30, earning promotion to Division One.
 In 1937–38 the club were Division One champions and were promoted to the Premier Division.
 During World War II the club played in the Great Western Combination.
 After the war they were placed in the Western Division of the Spartan League for the 1945–46 season, but did not finish high enough to earn a place in the Premier Division the following season.

 In 1951 Marlow returned to the Spartan League's Premier Division, where they remained until joining Division Two of the Athenian League in 1965.
 The club were promoted to Division One after finishing third in the division in 1970–71.
 When the Athenian League was disbanded in 1984, they joined Division Two North of the Isthmian League.
 The club were transferred to Division Two South the following season, and in 1986–87 they finished second and were promoted to Division One.
 The following season saw them win the Division One title, earning promotion to the Premier Division.
 In 1991–92 the club reached the first round of the FA Cup for the first time since 1892, but lost 6–0 to West Bromwich Albion.